|Nutrition Facts (per serving)|

 Choosing the Wine

 There are so many flavors in the just peachy sangria that almost any white wine will do.
 Grab your favorite bottle and start pouring.
 It doesn't have to be your best, either—you should not be using expensive wine for sangria!

 If you need a few ideas, try a Riesling, Pinot Gris, Chardonnay, or Sauvignon Blanc.
-Each of these is popular and you should have more than enough labels to choose from at the store.
-Want something a little more exotic?
+Each of these is popular, and you should have more than enough labels to choose from at the store.
+Want something a little more interesting?
 Give an Albarino, Chablis, Gewurztraminer, or Rioja a try.